Sheinxy/Advent-Of-Code/2024/Day_12/README.md

 For example here, if I count "F"-shaped corners, "L"-shaped corners, "7"-shaped corners and "J"-shaped corners, I find four corners.
 Which is technically true, but I would now need to find which edge overlaps with which.

-Therefore, I will only count "complimentary" corners.
+Therefore, I will only count "complementary" corners.
 I have decided to only count "F" and "J" corners.

 The problem now is with the following shape:
 ```